LunNova/replugged-nix-flake/README.md

 # replugged-nix-flake
-A flake with derivations for [replugged](https://replugged.dev) and discord-canary with replugged set up.
+A flake with derivations for [replugged](https://replugged.dev) and discord stable with replugged set up.

 Based on [LavaDesu's powercord-overlay](https://github.com/LavaDesu/powercord-overlay).

+## Updates

+Every day github actions updates this flake, and only pushes if the build still works.

+#### 2022-09-26

+* Changed default discord package to discord stable, as replugged is not currently working on canary and replugged does not recommend canary.
+Canary used to be required by powercord.

 ## Installation
 ### With flakes